Cat café: England

-In 2014 Lady Dinah's Cat Emporium in Bethnal Green, London, opened, with a two-month waiting list.
-Newcastle upon Tyne is home to Mog on The Tyne Cat Café, and Catpawcino.
+In 2014, Lady Dinah's Cat Emporium in Bethnal Green, London, opened, with a two-month waiting list.
+Newcastle upon Tyne is home to Mog on The Tyne cat café, and Catpawcino.
 Nottingham has a cat café called Kitty Café.
 In 2015, several other UK cafes were in planning.

 The Bag of Nails in Bristol is a cat pub, and has had as many as 24 cats.
 You&Meow, Bristol's first dedicated cat café, opened in February 2017 after a crowdfunding campaign.
 It has 14 cats.

-A cat cafe opened in the Northern Quarter of Manchester on 30 July 2016.
+A cat café opened in the of Manchester on 30 July 2016.

 The first cat café in Bournemouth, Pause Cat Café, was opened in 2016.
 This was funded by a crowdfunding campaign and contains 12 resident rescue cats, in addition to promoting the rescuing of cats.

 Paws For Thought Cat Cafe, Romsey, was opened in October 2018, and was the first cat café to open up in Hampshire.
 It has eight resident cats, which were rescued in the UK and in Romania.

 Shakespaw Cat Cafe opened in Stratford-upon-Avon in 2018.
 The cats are named after characters in Shakespeare's plays, including Hamlet, Ophelia, Romeo and Bottom.

 Kiko's Cat Cafe in Rye, East Sussex opened in September 2023.
 They are a rescue and rehoming based cat cafe, with cats rescued from both the UK and abroad by their partner charity, People's Animal Welfare Society.

 Scotland

 Maison de Moggy in Edinburgh is the first cat café in Scotland and was opened in January 2015.
-Purrple Cat Cafe is planning to be Glasgow's first cat café, and was due to open in the summer of 2017 but was delayed due to prolonged works, until it was finally near the end of the year.
-In early 2017, another cat café had opened called Cats Meow Kittea Café in Stirling.
+Purrple Cat Cafe is planning to be Glasgow's first cat café, and was due to open in the summer of 2017 but was delayed due to prolonged works, until it was finished near the end of the year.
+In early 2017, another cat café had opened called Cats Meow Kit-Tea Café in Stirling.

 North America

 Cat cafés have been spreading across North America since 2014.
 The goal in North America generally is to help get cats adopted by partnering with local cat rescues or humane societies.

+Most cat cafes in North America do not own the cats themselves.
+Instead, they partner with animal shelters, nonprofit rescue organizations and foster networks.

+The rescue organization usually retains ownership of the cats and manages the adoption approvals, while the cafe provides a comfortable space where potential adopters can meet them.